book page

 Reviewer avatar

-If you enjoyed Visualizations with Three.js, this one scratches a similar itch—especially around trailer and momentum.
+If you enjoyed How to Write Retro Games - Web Programming (Paperback), this one scratches a similar itch—especially around live and momentum.

 Reviewer avatar